E. B. C. Jones: Overview and critical reception

 Jones's gifts, among them her wit, were sometimes likened to those of Jane Austen, but Jones considered Austen narrow and was lukewarm about the comparison.
 The Cambridge Review found in The Wedgwood Medallion (1923) "all the qualities which an earlier generation associates with George Eliot".
 John T. McIntyre, reviewing this novel in The New York Times, considered it finer than its two predecessors.
 "This is a book in which characterization is paramount and it does not so much matter what twists the action takes; one can always follow the characters themselves with enjoyment...
 Miss Jones assuredly deserves classification with Sheila Kaye-Smith and Katherine Mansfield.
 They are all naturalists of the best type, painting contemporary life with uncommon skill and with a suppression of strained effects."

 "Jones is no end clever and adroit in her phrasing," wrote New York Bookman reviewer, John Macy, of Helen and Felicia (1927).
 "She has her own kind of sparkle and keenness and again and again delights you with her sleek supple phrases.
 But she pitches her tale on a normal subdued naturalistic plane.
 If you think that women do not understand women and men too, read this.
 It seems to me to have the validity of good sane novel-writing, and to have also the new liberties and vivacities of today.
 By normal and natural I mean a story that just seems to have happened that way."
+The Roman Catholic reviewer, Marc-André Raffalovich, writing in the Dominican journal Blackfriars under the pseudonym Alexander Michaelson, condemned the "immoral theories" implied by the novel's ending: "Remove chastity from the virtues, exalt conceit, and then write Helen and Felicia."
+He considered Jones typical of "our clever (in the worst sense of the word) – too clever – women novelists, so sensitive to the charms of nature and of art, of human relationships and of animal favourites, so obtuse, so stupid in the vicinity of sin."

-Her friend Carrington (who called her "Toppers") thought her last novel, Morning and Cloud (1932), her finest.
+L. A. G. Strong, writing in The Spectator, considered Jones's last novel, Morning and Cloud (1932), "the best thing [she] has yet done.
+She sets herself the problem of a familiar situation, a small scale, and very little action.
+The situation is newly seen, the few characters carefully studied, the lack of action never felt as a drawback.
+The skill and delicacy with which Miss Jones handles this situation deserves high praise."
+Her friend Carrington (who called her "Toppers") also thought Morning and Cloud her finest novel.
 Its first print-run, in January 1932, quickly sold out; a second impression was published in the following month.